Healthcare: Obstetrics and Gynecology

 Content

 A fistula is an abnormal connection or passageway between two parts of the body.
 A vaginal fistula, for example, is an abnormal passage or hole that connects the vagina to other organs, such as the bladder or rectum.
-This unnatural passageway allows urine or feces to leak into the vagina.
+This unnatural passageway allows urine or feces to leak into the vagina, causing conditions such as urinary or fecal incontinence.
+A fistula can also form between other pelvic organs, without the involvement of the vagina.

-In addition to causing medical conditions such as incontinence, fistulas involving organs of the female reproductive tract and urinary system can profoundly impact a woman's emotional well-being and quality of life.
+In addition to the health issues they cause, fistulas involving organs of the female reproductive tract and urinary system can profoundly impact a woman’s quality of life.

 Heading